zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 reasonable indeed.
 Today, I'm going to fuck those cunts just like an overweight, under-educated, weak-willed high-school-dropout-turned-sec-off, but with one principle difference: This time, I might just cum."

-Mission 3 (): "Captain's Log > Goddamn, it feels good to be back.
+Mission 3 (Entropy): "Captain's Log > Goddamn, it feels good to be back.
 I've been impotent for so long, I almost forgot what it was like to ready yourself for the hunt; to envision your enemy, their missteps, your taking advantage of them; to think on their family and the fact that with every shot fired you're fucking up at least as many lives as they've spawned plus one (or even more if spouses/parents/grandparents/grandkids are included in the equation).
 Beautiful.
 I've been doing my part, of course, spreading the hate for posterity, but nothing beats the feeling of gripping a stick and letting fly the seed of destruction first-hand.
 It almost brings a tear to my eye.
 But enough of this sappy sentimental bullshit.
 That's not me.
 I'm a warm set of entrails on a cold Winter's eve; I'm that buried, murderous thought you mistakenly believed ephemeral; I'm entropy.
 And if I seem to you long-winded and pretentious, no matter.
 You and your assessments will be dead before the universe even has an opportunity to consider caring.
 I'm ready.
-Let's fucking kill.
-Them.
-All."
+Let's fucking kill."

+--Klem:
+Mission 1 (): "Captain's Log > We have lain low for too long.
+In an effort to both gauge our cause's support, and to avoid any retaliatory action our surfacing may invite, we have adopted a relative idleness that, however effective at disguising our growing numbers and efficacy, would soon render our movement ash from ember should it continue.
+Already, the enemy has begun to distribute propagandistic pamphlets across the net in an effort to dissuade any more of our brethren from taking up arms against their malefactors.
+Our next target, then, seems obvious...We shall dam their misinformation at its source.
+The impressionable among us will not be impressed upon."

+"Captain's Log > Though we have prevailed, the Library proved more heavily fortified than we expected--and in hindsight it seems so obvious that it ought to have been.
+Is knowledge not the most valuable weapon at any intelligent creature's disposal?
+Upon their entrance into our world, did the alien not steal first our tongue, our ideologies, our history?
+It was only then that they could guarantee the theft of our will.
+No longer would the alien among us have recourse to the words of their progenitors, by which venomous rhetoric they had undoubtedly enslaved the feeble-minded amongst themselves before ever turning it upon us...At this thought, though, I cannot help but feel a pang of sympathy for the alien as conscious being, vulnerable to the same sophistry as us, so long as it is confidently voiced...No.
+This course of thought will not do.
+He is a fool who rushes into battle without his sidearm, but he is even more so who makes one of pity.
+I shall then bury this worry as quickly as it sprouted from the topsoil of my mind, where in another existence may have grown the identity of my own people, and not another."

+Mission 2 (): "Captain's Log >"

+"Captain's Log >"

+Mission 3 (): "Captain's Log >"

+"Captain's Log >"

+--Aarakis:
+Mission 1 (): "Captain's Log >"

+"Captain's Log >"

+Mission 2 (): "Captain's Log >"

+"Captain's Log >"

+Mission 3 (): "Captain's Log >"

+"Captain's Log >"